-The NJROTC curriculum emphasizes citizenship and leadership development, as well as our maritime heritage, the significance of sea power, and naval topics such as the fundamentals of naval operations, seamanship, navigation and military drill.
-Classroom instruction is augmented throughout the year by community service activities, drill competitions, fields, participation in academic competitions, Naval STEM (Science, Technology, Engineering, & Math) such as SeaPerch, Drone Racing, and CyberPatriot; visits to naval vessels and military installations, leadership training, marksmanship training and other unique military-themed training and activities such as the Military Ball.
+The Navy JROTC program is one of the most comprehensive courses in high school earning elective credits and satisfying the HOPE and Fine Arts requirements for graduation.
+Two years of this elective, becoming a member of an extra-curricular team, and maintaining a 2.0 GPA meets the HOPE and Fine Arts requirements.
+NJROTC Program Highlights NJROTC is a youth education program sponsored by the Navy whose purpose is to bring out the best in every student.
+The NJROTC curriculum emphasizes citizenship and leadership development, as well as maritime heritage, significance of sea power, and naval topics such as the fundamentals of naval operations, seamanship, navigation and military drill.
+Classroom instruction is augmented throughout the year by community service activities, drill competitions, field trips, participation in academic competitions, Naval STEM (Science, Technology, Engineering, & Math) such as SeaPerch, Drone Racing, and CyberPatriot; visits to naval vessels and military installations, leadership training, marksmanship training and other unique military-themed training and activities such as the Military Ball.

+Only a select few schools are fortunate enough to have such a program, and we are proud to be one of them.
+We are a unit dedicated to teaching cadets "Service to others above self."
+Our mission is to prepare the youth of today for the challenges of tomorrow by teaching them teamwork and follower-ship, as well as the leadership and management skills needed for success.
 For active cadets, the greatest benefit is personal growth, leadership development, and the opportunity to realize untapped potential.
-Cadets who aspire to lead have the opportunity to take on positions of leadership and increased responsibility with the Company.
+Cadets who aspire to lead have the opportunity to take on positions of leadership and increased responsibility within the Falcon Navy.
+While we do not recruit for the military there are some very real benefits for those interested in military service whereupon successful completion of 2-3 years of NJROTC can lead to automatic promotions and pay-increases upon entering the military.
 Cadets will also have ample opportunity to log community service hours needed for Bright Futures scholarship.